ExtremeSitting/sad-vfio/looking-glass/client/README.md

 - `~/.looking-glass-client.ini`

 ## win
 The script must be modified to your use.
+Feel free to rename it as you see fit.
+The name makes little difference if combined with the desktop launcher.
 Make sure `VIRT_BRIDGE` AND `WINDOWS_DOMAIN` are set correctly for your VM name and host bridge interface.
 Move it to `~/.local/bin/win` and `chmod +x ~/.local/bin/win` to use it.

 ## Windows.desktop
-Drop in `~/.local/share/applications/Windows.desktop` to have a desktop application launcher for `win`.
+Drop in `~/.local/share/applications/` to have a desktop application launcher for `win`.
 Make sure to assign/update the icon to something you like.